HDLUtils/hdlregression/doc/src/_build/html/_sources/output.rst.txt

 .. note::

     The library folder will include one or more folders for the compiled libraries.
-    The test folder will include one or more testcase folders and - if selected - a coverage folder.
+    The test folder will include one or more test case folders and - if selected - a coverage folder.

 ***********************************************************************************************************************